Gov. Mike DeWine signed Senate Bill 295 into law Friday evening.

 On Thursday, the Ohio Senate issued a statement that said once passed, mental health hospitals will be required to "notify the court within fourteen days of when a defendant refuses to comply with their treatment plan, and any length of time in which a defendant refuses treatment will be tolled against the three year restoration period."

-Currently, cases that exceed the 1-year limit are sent to the probate court.
+Beforehand, cases that exceeded the 1-year limit were sent to the probate court.